vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 This is the **physical HARD DRIVE** attached to the server.
 Limited space, but higher performance.
 It is called by **ephemeral**

 - Better I/O performance.
-It is good to buffer/cache/scratch data/temp files.
+- It is good to buffer/cache/scratch data/temp files.
 Always with short workloads.
 - EC2 Instance Store lose their storage and data if they are stopped.
-- Risk of losing data (because it is a physical hardware)
+- Risk of losing data if hardware fails(because it is a physical hardware).
 - Backups and Replications are our responsibility.
 - It is Block Level storage.